odkr/cgi-runas/README.md

 "${VISUAL-${EDITOR-vi}}" config.h
 ```

-If you are using Debian GNU/Linux and Apache the defaults should be fine.
+If you are using Debian GNU/Linux and Apache, the defaults should be fine.

 ----